Jimmy DeLoach Parkway: Route description

-The parkway starts after Little Neck Road at the exit 152 diamond interchange on I-16 in the western part of Bloomingdale.
-It then intersects US-80 / SR-26 / US-17 with another diamond interchange, and SR 17 joins the highway.
+The parkway starts after Little Neck Road at the exit 152 roundabout interchange on I-16 in the western part of Bloomingdale where SR 17 Conn. begins.
+It then intersects US 80 / SR 26 / SR 17 with a diamond interchange where SR 17 Conn. ends and SR 17 joins the highway.
 The parkway then heads to the northeast, and then curves to the north-northeast.
 It makes a gradual curve to the east-northeast.
 Just west of Towler Road, it begins a curve to the northeast and then leaves Bloomingdale and enters the northern part of Pooler.
 After curving back to the east-northeast, the parkway leaves Pooler just east of an intersection with the southern terminus of Triple B Trail and enters the far northwestern part of Savannah.
 It curves to the northeast and then to the southeast just before an interchange with exit 106 on Interstate 95 (I-95).
 The parkway then begins a curve back to the east-northeast just before an intersection with Crossroads Parkway.
 It travels on a bridge over some railroad tracks of Norfolk Southern Railway and then on another bridge over some railroad tracks of CSX.
 Just east of an intersection with the northern terminus of Portside Court and the southern terminus of Logistics Way, the parkway curves to the southeast.
 A short distance later, it curves back to the east-northeast.
 On the Savannah–Port Wentworth line, it travels on a bridge over some railroad tracks of CSX and SR 21/SR 30.
-The parkway then enters Port Wentworth proper and has an interchange with SR 21 Alternate (SR 21 Alt.; Sonny Dixon Interchange / Jimmy DeLoach Connector).
+The parkway then enters Port Wentworth proper and has an interchange with SR 21 Alt.
+(Sonny Dixon Interchange / Jimmy DeLoach Connector).
 Here, SR 17 and the parkway's mainline ends, and the roadway continues as the connector.